phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 943888
+#Total Number of Tweets: 2065456
-#Number of Clinton Tweets: 610980
+#Number of Trump Tweets: 944499
-#Number of Sanders Tweets: 261306
+#Number of Clinton Tweets: 611290
-#Number of Rubio Tweets: 259464
+#Number of Sanders Tweets: 261477
-#Number of Carson Tweets: 165186
+#Number of Rubio Tweets: 259663
-#Number of Bush Tweets: 114413
+#Number of Carson Tweets: 165321
-#Total Number of Tweets:
+#Number of Bush Tweets: 114495
 ---